The Soul Exchange The Soul Exchange

 Life, Love, Storm

-Passion, desire, and reproduction.
+Passion, desire, and physical attraction.
 Where Love is tender, Lust is urgent.
-Lust's clergy celebrate the body and its hungers without apology.
+Where Fertility is purposeful, Lust is immediate.
+Lust's clergy celebrate the body and its hungers without apology, teaching that desire is natural and that shame around it serves no one.

 Revelry